mukhammadjonmuminov/mukhamadjon/README.md

 ### About Me:

-- 🔭 I’m currently working on apps and dashboards for the AEC (architecture, engineering, and Construction) industry.
 - 🌱 I’m currently learning Python, Docker, CI/CD, SQL
 - 💼 I’m looking to collaborate on Python and Python in technologies projects